vardonir/pyDXHR/docs/_sources/development.md.txt

 * Python 3.10
 * Numpy
 * fastcrc
-* [kaitaistruct](https://kaitai.io/) - The python-generated code is part of the repo, but the raw KSY files are also included.
+* [kaitaistruct](https://kaitai.io/) - The python-generated code is part of the repo, and the raw KSY files are also included.
-* scipy - mostly for handling rotations
+* scipy - for handling rotations
 * black and pylint

 For the exporters: